david-forer/portfolio/readme.md

 # Changes
 ------------------------------------------
-The only real change was deleted one of my flexbox's in the bottom footer section.
+The only real change was I deleted one of my flexbox's in the bottom footer section.
 I also had to revise some of my coloring based on staying with the black and the white with red as the standout color.
-Originally I had some very small colors added to my form and the social icons.
+I found the basic colors were to hard on the eyes and I softened thenm slightly to #f0f0f0, #101010 and #f0000.
+To make my navigation stand out I needed to change the backgrounds of the links to make them pop.
+Originally I had some very small colors added to my form and the social icons and decided to remove them to keep my color palette.

 # Challenges
 --------------------------------------------
 The background image was the main challenge to my site.
 Getting it so it was clean and clear but also spanned the whole page properly.
 I also had some issues with the contact form working properly and tried to upload a javascript file that essentially wrecked my site.
 I needed to understand how to use flexbox properly for a responsive site.
+It took many hours of research, watching videos and playing in codepen.
 Finally I didn't properly back up my site and twice deleted my files and had to rebuild my site.